Last Updated: December 24, 2021

 However, if you can arrange a full cost recovery through fees charged to non-resident participants, there is potential for community benefit.

 Our e-mail shows that some of you are having trouble attracting tenants for your incubator right now, and if this is true, your outreach through unconventional methods and compromises such as sharing virtual assistants and allowing virtual tenancy at a reduced rate may be necessary.
+Pandemic-era upgrades in telecommunications certainly have made the virtual option more attractive, but we still prefer in-person relationships develop to the extent possible.

 Even if there is no subsidy as such, the incubator is worthwhile for the start-up entrepreneur because: